AndrewJakubowicz/ts-depDraw/README.md

 This will start the server that traverses your project.

+Example initiation:

+`ts-depDraw src/app.ts`

+## Contribution to frontend

+I need help making it look better, and cleaning up the code.

+If you're interested in expanding this prototype contact me!

-However to start up the frontend you'll need to clone [this repo](https://github.com/SpyR1014/ts-depDraw-front).
+To work on the frontend you'll need to clone [this frontend repo](https://github.com/SpyR1014/ts-depDraw-front).

-`npm install` and `npm start` the other repo to access the visualisation of your code.

-## Token data

-tokenText: string

-tokenType: string

-isDefinition: bool

-start: {line: number, offset: number}

-end?: {line: number, offset: number}

-references: []
+## Contribution to backend

+Clone this repo.

+`npm install`

+To run:

+`npm start <filePath>` is the same as `ts-depDraw <filePath>`

+### Testing

+`npm test`

 # Task list